gavinlyonsrepo/raspberrypi_tempmon/README.md

 The config file is NOT installed by setup.
 A dummy config file is available in documentation folder at repositry , used  for -m mail option, GPIO/LED feature and the alarm function.

-The sSMTP setting in config file is created so the ssmtp config file can be kept secured from all but root account.
-Note: this program uses sSMTP not python module smtplib

 The setting "RPI_AuthUser" the is email address destination of data from -m option.